huayuenh/secure-kube-toolchain/ciso-setup.md

 ### Hashicorp
 Alternatively you can use your own instance of Hashicorp.
 When uploading the .pfx content.
-It needs to be single encoded
+It needs to be singlebase64  encoded